EclipseETS/eclipse-telemetry/README.md

 It read standard CANBus from a standard serial interface (tty) or COM in Windows and store, show, and calcul many information with those datas.

 GUI is mostely design for our application but core could easely be reuse.

+You can access documentation and JAVADOC here : http://marcolivierarsenault.github.com/eclipse-telemetry

+you can get release here: https://github.com/marcolivierarsenault/eclipse-telemetry/releases